 So I am not surprised at all that Mora County would take the lead in anti-fracking cases, basically ignoring a federal law the country frankly doesn’t have much respect for and banning energy companies from fracking public lands in the county.
 But this is more interesting than just some people sticking it in the eye of the energy companies.
 Mora County knows it will lose but are trying to clarify the law so have more concrete standing for other actions going forward.

-The full piece at the Nation is worth checking out.
+the Nation is worth checking out.
 I think broadly deciding to ignore federal laws is obviously problematic (see Cliven Bundy and public school integration for e.g.), but when federal laws basically grant corporations personhood to run roughshod over actual, you know, people, citizens at the community-level should have the right to push back.

 No comments: